Meet the External Judges

 Personal website: www.caitlingriffiths.com / Instagram & Twitter: @artist_caitlin

 Juan began working in the photographic laboratory while studying Chemical Sciences at the universities of Madrid and Berlin.
 After finishing his university studies, he devoted himself entirely to photography and audiovisual communication.
 He studied at the International Photography Center (NYC) and completed the International Master of Photography at EFTI (Madrid).

-He has been awarded several scholarships by the Ministry of Culture of Spain, the Botín Foundation and EFTI; and his work has been exhibited in Portugal, UJ, Italy, Japan and Australia.
+He has been awarded several scholarships by the Ministry of Culture of Spain, the Botín Foundation and EFTI; and his photographic work has been exhibited in several countries such as Spain, Portugal, UK, Italy, China, Japan or Australia.

 Personal website: www.juanaballe.com

 Laura graduated in Journalism and in Sociocultural Anthropology, both at Complutense University of Madrid, with one full academic year in Nova University of Lisbon.
 Since 2008 she works at the Spanish National Research Council (CSIC) in scientific culture, where she coordinates and develops scientific outreach projects, including travelling exhibitions or the annual scientific photography contest FOTCIENCIA.
 Laura writes on CSIC blog ‘Ciencia para Llevar’ and she coordinates and manages the social networks of @CSICdivulga.
 Also performs editing and reviewing texts, and translating (Portuguese-Spanish).
 Art, poetry and photography lover.

 Institutional social networks: @CSICdivulga / Personal Twitter: @lau_llera